-In addition to ICP’s usual online offerings, all of our Continuing Education classes are now online!
+All of our Continuing Education classes are now online!
 Explore our online catalog and register today for courses and workshops on personal vision, digital workflow, and more.
-Visit icp.org/events for information on upcoming short-form lectures in our new ICP Talks series.

 Ready to take your photography further?
-Learn about our new Gap Year Program, grounded in our Continuing Education curriculum and featuring one-on-one mentorship with members of ICP's esteemed faculty.
+Learn about our new Mentorship Program, featuring ten hours of individualized attention, goal-setting, and personalized guidance with members of ICP's esteemed faculty.

 We are excited to offer public programs, short-form lecture series, and more through Zoom.
 Visit icp.org/events to see what’s on the horizon.

 Enjoy talks, panels, and more on our website.
 Get started with these recommended highlights from our public programs department:

 - Optics: Going Viral—GIFs, Memes, and Insta-fame